raizcap/martian-robots-code-challenge/README.md

       Ecrypt: Optional (false)
       Trust server certificate: false

-If you want to reset the database data, for example in order the database to forget the lost robots, you have to delete the desired rows manually and after that reboot the API Docker container.
+If you want to reset the database data, for example in order the database to forget the lost robots, you have to delete the desired rows manually and after that reboot the API Docker container (or you can also stop the API Docker container, delete the rows and finally start the container, but it's one step more).

 The API is accesible vía Swagger here: [http://localhost:5005/swagger](http://localhost:5005/swagger)